camh-/jobber/doc/design.md

 with a maximum length of 512 bytes (size subject to revision).
 If a line is longer than that, either because it is a long line of text or if the output is binary data, it will be split into chunks.
-Each line/chunk has a timestamp of when the first byte of it was read from the job.
+Each line/chunk has a timestamp of when it was read from the job.
 A library client may reconstruct the output by ignoring timestamps and concatenating elements of the output stream.

 A successfully started job will be assigned a job ID comprising the basename of the job's command (basename being the part after the last slash) and a random 8